Hosted on MSN

-In 1945, as the first atomic bomb exploded in the New Mexico desert, Enrico Fermi stood miles away, holding a few scraps of ...
+In 1945, as the first atomic bomb exploded in the New Mexico desert, Enrico Fermi stood miles away, holding a few scraps of paper.
+As the shockwave rolled toward him, he dropped the papers and watched ...

 You probably don’t need more time.
 By Jancee Dunn When I look back on all the major decisions I’ve dithered over, I could scream.
 It took me a decade to commit to becoming a parent.
 I wavered for a ...